materialsproject/pymatgen/CONTRIBUTING.md

     git remote add upstream https://github.com/materialsproject/pymatgen
     ```

-    Make sure your repository is clean (no uncommitted changes) and is currently on the master branch.
-If not, commit or stash any changes and switch to the master.
+    Make sure your repository is clean (no uncommitted changes) and is currently on the main branch.
+If not, commit or stash any changes and switch to the main.

     ```sh
-    git checkout master
+    git checkout main
     ```

     Then you can pull all the new commits from the main line

     ```sh
-    git pull upstream master
+    git pull upstream main
     ```

     Remember, pull is a combination of the commands fetch and merge, so there may be merge conflicts to be manually resolved.